 California is at risk now from impacts brought on by a changing climate.
 Rising sea levels have already begun to creep up California’s shores, bringing with them a host of problems for local communities.
 In coastal Ventura County alone, approximately 16,000 people own homes and businesses that are vulnerable to flooding during a 100-year storm coupled with the expected 4.6 feet of sea level rise; replacement costs for those homes and businesses top more than two billion dollars.

-Ventura’s beaches, that provide habitat for the endangered Western Snowy Plover and California Least Tern and serve as an economic engine driving tourism, are at risk, as are indispensable agricultural lands, more than 170 miles of roads and railroad tracks, and critical facilities such as the Mandalay Power Plant and the Naval Base Ventura County.
+Ventura’s beaches, that provide habitat for 25 special-status species, including the endangered Western Snowy Plover and California Least Tern, buffer communities from flooding, and serve as an economic engine driving tourism, are at risk, as are indispensable agricultural lands, more than 170 miles of roads and railroad tracks, and critical facilities such as water treatment and power generating facilities and the Naval Base Ventura County.

 In Ventura County, we have assembled a Steering Committee representing diverse stakeholders – people with interests and assets that are threatened by climate change, and who are empowered to make decisions to protect these interests and assets.
 The Steering Committee is the soul of the project: their insights inform the scientific assessment of future conditions, the data represented in our tools, and the response strategies analyzed and implemented.

-Flooding, storm surge, and sea level rise are serious threats to natural resources, infrastructure, and human communities along the coast.
-Changes to rainfall patterns could affect river flows and therefore flooding and sediment movement in the Santa Clara River basin.
-Many rivers are expected to become more “flashy,” with longer periods of drought followed by more intense periods of flooding.
-Rising sea levels are projected to inundate ground water supplies with salt water.
+Flooding, storm surge, and sea level rise are serious threats to natural resources, infrastructure, and people along the coast.
+Changes to rainfall patterns could affect river flows and therefore flooding and sediment movement in coastal river basins.
+In southern California, rivers are expected to become more “flashy,” with longer periods of drought followed by more intense periods of flooding and rising sea levels are projected to inundate ground water supplies with salt water.
 Statewide, more precipitation is likely to fall as rain rather than snow, which will have serious consequences for fresh water management throughout California.
 Some threats are surely not yet known.
-What is clear is that habitats, key species, human communities, infrastructure, and livelihoods are all at stake.
+What is clear is that shorelines are changing, and communities will need to respond with innovative solutions for both people and nature.

 Infrastructure: People often pay a premium to live along the coast, but more than residential buildings are at risk as sea level rises and inundation occurs.
 Commercial development, roads and other transportation infrastructure, ports and docks, and critical buildings like